oras-project/oras-www/docs/CLI/index.md

 rm -rf oras_1.0.0-rc.1_*.tar.gz oras-install/
 ```

-> Note: If you want to install ORAS on an ARM64-based machine, you can download it from `https://github.com/oras-project/oras/releases/download/v1.0.0-rc.1/oras_1.0.0-rc.1_darwin_amd64.tar.gz`.
+> Note: If you want to install ORAS on an Intel-based Mac, you can download it from `https://github.com/oras-project/oras/releases/download/v1.0.0-rc.1/oras_1.0.0-rc.1_darwin_amd64.tar.gz`.

 ### Windows